Three Wonderful Weeks in Japan

 NOTE: As is the case with most countries around the world, Japan shut its border in response to the coronavirus pandemic.
-While it may be possible to visit Japan in late 2021, those who postpone travel to Japan until 2022 have a higher chance of departing on schedule.
+While it will definitely be possible to visit Japan in at some point in 2022, those who postpone travel to Japan until 2023 will enjoy a much more “normal” trip.

 When to Visit Japan

 Ask most people, and they’ll give two answers about the best time to visit Japan to see Japan in 3 weeks.
 The first, not surprisingly, is cherry blossom season, which occurs between late March and early May every year, depending on where in Japan you travel.
 A somewhat distant second would be Japan’s autumn color season, which lasts longer (koyo colors begin appearing in mid-September, and can last well into December) but is also seen as being less iconically Japanese than sakura.